sfc-gh-dwilczak/tutorials/docs/snowflake/tasks/lineage/intro.md

         values ('notebook', 'notebook')
     ```

+### Child Task

-Finally lets create the child task and resume the task so it runs after our parent task.
+Lets create the child task and resume the task so it runs after our parent task.
 === ":octicons-image-16: Setup"

     ```sql linenums="1"